thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/index.md

 After a calculated field is created, it appears in the Calculated fields table.
 The list provides a quick overview of key parameters such as name, entity type, entity, and calculated field type.

-Each row includes an action panel that allows you to manage the calculated field:
+Each calculated field includes an action panel for managing the field:
+{% if docsPrefix == "pe/" or docsPrefix == "paas/" or docsPrefix == "paas/eu/" %}1. **Data reprocessing** - applying the calculated field logic to historical data.{% endif %}
-1. **Copy** — duplicate the configuration to quickly create a new calculated field.
+2. **Copy** — duplicate the configuration to quickly create a new calculated field.
-2. **Export** — download the configuration as a JSON file for backup or migration.
+3. **Export** — download the configuration as a JSON file for backup or migration.
-3. **Events** — view execution events, including state changes and errors.
+4. **Events** — view execution events, including state changes and errors.
-4. **Debug** — enable debug mode and inspect detailed execution data.
+5. **Debug** — enable debug mode and inspect detailed execution data.
-5. **Edit** — modify the calculated field configuration.
 6. **Delete** — remove the calculated field from the system.

 {% assign calculatedFieldsParametersCE = '
     ===
         image: /images/user-guide/calculated-fields/calculated-fields-parameters-1-ce.png
+        title: Each calculated field includes an action panel for managing the field.
 '
 %}

 {% assign calculatedFieldsParametersPE = '
     ===
         image: /images/user-guide/calculated-fields/calculated-fields-parameters-1-pe.png
+        title: Each calculated field includes an action panel for managing the field.
 '
 %}